iamsaneiamsane/moire-exciton-solver/README.md

 Finally, there is a substantial lack of tools that help visualize moiré excitons and the physics associated with them.
-No comparable tool to the one outlined in this paper is known to the author at the time of writing.
+No comparable tool to the one outlined in this repo is known to the author at the time of writing.
 A student looking to gain an understanding would have to painstakingly work through hundreds of pages worth of dense research papers to gain an intuition for which knobs to turn to induce desired